garyfredgiger/GameFrameworkTutorials/README.md

 <dt>tutorial2.avoidthesquare.addingtheplayer</dt>
 <dd>This tutorial shows how to add a player entity that can be moved around on the screen using the arrow keys.</dd>

+<dt>tutorial3.avoidthesquare.addingenemies</dt>
+<dd>This tutorial shows how to create and add an enemy entities to the game and also discusses a bit about collisions.</dd>

 </dl>

 NOTE: More Tutorials to come as my time permits.
-Future tutorials will include adding enemies, handling collisions, adding a scoring system and adding game states.
+Future tutorials will include handling collisions, adding a scoring system and adding game states.

 You will find the following examples below.